Try KUVAN for free to find out if it can help lower your blood Phe levelsFree Trial

 Celebrating 10 years of commitment to the PKU communityLearn History

 PKU Experts Recommend Trial of KUVAN® (sapropterin dihydrochloride)

-The American College of Medical Genetics and Genomics (ACMG) released diagnosis and management guidelines for PKU in early 2014.
-In the guidelines, PKU experts recommend that patients be treated for life, and that all available options to control blood Phe levels be considered, including1:
+In 2014, a group of PKU experts developed guidelines for PKU treatment.
+They recommended that individuals with PKU be treated for life, and that all available options to control blood Phe levels be considered, including:

 KUVAN® (sapropterin dihydrochloride) Tablets for Oral Use and Powder for Oral Solution are approved to reduce blood Phe levels in people with a certain type of Phenylketonuria (PKU).
 KUVAN is to be used with a Phe-restricted diet.

 It is not possible to know if KUVAN will work for you without a trial of the medicine.
 Your doctor will check your blood Phe levels when you start taking KUVAN to see if the medicine is working.

 Starting KUVAN does not eliminate the need for ongoing dietary management.
 Any change to your diet may impact your blood Phe level.
 Follow your doctor's instructions carefully.
 Your doctor and dietitian will continue to monitor your diet and blood Phe levels throughout your treatment with KUVAN to make sure your blood Phe levels are not too high or too low.
 If you have a fever, or if you are sick, your Phe level may go up.
 Tell your doctor and dietitian as soon as possible so they can make any necessary changes to your treatment.

 Children younger than 7 years old treated with KUVAN doses of 20 mg/kg per day are at an increased risk for low levels of blood Phe compared with children 7 years and older.
 Frequent blood monitoring is recommended in this population to ensure that blood Phe levels do not fall too low.